EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

 # Fastai-v2 Docs on Each Item

 ## Projects
-- know the library inside out through tests on v2
+- Experiment every class/method on their own
 - write notebooks from scratch

 ## Why